Study in Finland 2025: Guide for International Students

 Besides English-language proficiency tests, certain general exams might also be required by various universities.
 Exams depend on the course that you apply for and on the university/ college.
 Some of these exams have been mentioned below.

-GRE: GRE or Graduate Record Examination is taken by students who are pursuing or have completed their graduation or post-graduation, and wish to apply for Master's or Doctoral courses.
+- GRE: Graduate Record Examination (GRE) is taken by students who are pursuing or have completed their graduation or post-graduation, and wish to apply for Master's or Doctoral courses.
 Many B-Schools accept GRE scores as well.

-Time to Appear for the Tests: You must plan your tests well in advance in order to avoid last-minute confusion.
+Time to Appear for the Tests: You must plan your tests well in advance to avoid last-minute confusion.
 If you are planning for the Autumn intake, then you should be ready with your scores well before October or November of the previous year.
 You must also consider a 4-6 month time period for test prep.
-Hence, everything must be planned and organized.
+Hence, everything must be planned and organised.

 Cost of Living in Finland